What Happens If There Is a Mistake On a Traffic TIcket?

-The Belief That a Traffic Charge Will Be Tossed If Information Is Improperly Spelled Is a Myth.
-A Traffic Charge Will Be Thrown Out Only If the Improperly Spelled Information Could Mislead the Person Charged When Deciding to Either Fight the Charge or Fail to Appear at Risk of a Conviction In Absence.
+The Belief That a Traffic Ticket Will Be Tossed For Inaccurately Shown Information Is a Myth.
+A Traffic Ticket Will Be Thrown Out Only If the Inaccurately Shown Information Could Mislead the Person Charged When Deciding to Either Fight the Ticket or Fail to Appear at Risk of Being Convicted.

 A Helpful Guide For How to Determine If a Mistake Should Get a Traffic Ticket Thrown Out By the Court

 There is a common urban myth and belief that if a Certificate of Offence, colloquially referred to as a 'traffic ticket', is flawed, meaning imperfectly completed by the charging police officer, then the Court must quash (throw out) the charge.
 This false presumption commonly circulates among the public and leads to many awkward situations where a charge survives and a conviction is registered despite an irregularity on the document.